 - Discuss the Diagnosis

 Prepare your family and friends.
 Talk to them about your loved one’s Alzheimer’s diagnosis.
 Share any information and educational materials that you have.
 By doing this, you can help them better understand your loved one’s diagnosis and help them prepare for the progression of the disease.

 However, while preparing yourself, your family, and your friends for what lies ahead is important, you should also talk to the person who has been recently diagnosed with Alzheimer’s.
 Having this discussion can be difficult, but it is highly important.
 Discuss their options and preferences.
 Do they want to continue living at home for as long as possible?
 Will they consider moving to a care facility if their care cannot be maintained at home?
 Do they have the finances to pay for their care?

 - Caregiver Respite

 Caring for someone with Alzheimer’s disease is not easy.
 It can be physically, mentally, and emotionally demanding.
 If you are caring for someone with Alzheimer’s, allow yourself to take a break.
-As a top provider of in-home care in Laguna Hills, California, we offer respite care services for family caregivers needing a break from their caregiving duties.
+As a top provider of in-home care in Irvine, California, we offer respite care services for family caregivers needing a break from their caregiving duties.
 We also specialize in Alzheimer’s/dementia care.
 When you partner with us for your loved one’s in-home Alzheimer’s care needs, you can take a break with the peace of mind knowing that they will be well taken care of by compassionate professionals.

 An Alzheimer’s diagnosis can be scary, not just for the patient, but for their loved ones as well.
 To help you navigate the difficult times ahead, make sure to consider the above tips.